spookyfox-code/vim/README.md

 # vim
 My personal vim config for software development.
-Thhis repository is the content of my local ``~/.vim`` directory.
+This repository is the content of my local ``~/.vim`` directory.